mike42/6502-assembly-intellij/README.md

 ## Installation

-This plugin is not currently published to the JetBrains Marketplace.
+This plugin may be installed via the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/16799-6502-assembly).

 ## License